Child Nutrition Program

 Marengo County Schools offers healthy meals every school day.

-For school year 2023-2024, the Child Nutrition Program (CNP) of the Marengo County School District will continue to provide breakfast and lunch meals to all enrolled students at no charge through the USDA Community Eligibility Provision (CEP) program.
+For the current school year, the Child Nutrition Program (CNP) of the Marengo County School District will continue to provide breakfast and lunch meals to all enrolled students at no charge through the USDA Community Eligibility Provision (CEP) program.
 In order to receive USDA reimbursement, Marengo County School District must follow the guidelines that require all meals must be accountable.
-All students will have a POS ID number (PIN) that will be entered in the POS system at the time of service.
+All students will have a POS ID number (PIN#) that will be entered in the POS system at the time of service.
 This will identify the students and the meals served.

 Nutrition Program Link

-Marengo County Schools use the cycle menu system.
+Marengo County Schools uses cycle menus.
 The cycle menu is a series of menus planned to be used consecutively with some variations over a period of time.

 The cycle menu may be rotated with appropriate changes on a quarterly or seasonal basis.
 They may be reviewed continuously to increase variety and eliminate unpopular dishes.
 Cycle meals save time and are easier to analyze thoroughly.